-The Executive Director, Academy Administrator, Board Chair and/or Board Secretary are the only person authorized to sign checks.
+The Executive Director, Director of Curriculum and Instruction, Board Chair and/or Board Secretary are the only person authorized to sign checks.
 Team Members may not sign checks payable to him/herself thus requiring the Board Chair or Board Secretary will sign checks payable to them.
 Checks over \$10,000 will require the signature of two Team Members and/or the Board Chair or Board Secretary.